hbjORbj/instagram-clone/README.md

-# Instagram Clone with Node, Express, React, GraphQL, Apollo
+# Instagram Clone with Node, Express, React, Prisma, GraphQL, Apollo

 Both the web and the app of Instagram have been implemented :)